How to - Compulsory acquisition of private land for public purposes in New Zealand

-In certain cases local authorities or central government may require private landowners to relinquish their land for the development of public works such as motorways, roads and schools.
+In certain cases New Zealand local authorities or central government may require private landowners to relinquish their land for the development of public works such as motorways, roads and schools.
 The rationale behind the acquisition is that the benefits to the public in these cases outweigh the rights of private individuals.

 Notice to be served on the landowner and other interested parties